sandz-in/csc510_group_l/README.md

 **Telemetry**
 * We collect the expense submission method used for every request as metadata from the application.
 * This metadata is captured in the backend against which we run queries to gather facts such as most frequently used method for tracking expenses in the application.
+* Also, the number of delete actions are captured.
+This can be used to measure the approxmiate accuracy of the solution.